 When trying to rationalize the actions of all the tech giants, what gets confusing is how each company aspiring for our attention has different strengths, weaknesses and predilections.
 They’re like siblings, each forced onto different paths, even if their ultimate goals are the same.
 (There is also an element of often-overlooked symbiosis going on here, for example how Apple depends on Google to make cloud services excellent on the iPhone, and Google needs Apple’s rabid fanbase because they’re so valuable to advertisers.)

 If we look at what each of these companies offers, and what they’ve recently announced, it’s clear that they are all trying to shore up or launch services that make them competitive in each of the areas I mentioned earlier.
-Here’s a less than comprehensive breakdown (feel free to suggest any I missed):1.
-Hardware
+Here’s a less than comprehensive breakdown (feel free to suggest any I missed):

 - Apple’s iPhones and iPads

 - Google’s Nexus line of tablets and smartphones, as well as the forthcoming X-phone from Motorola